math77/weird-actions/README.md

 	* 30 tokens burned to mint from group 2
 	* 60 tokens burned to mint from group 3

 Allow the tokenURI function to receive the burnt amount to be used in generative art cases

+#### Reward that keeps tokens

+Using the number of transfers of a token as a mechanism.

 #### "Share" a token